Gary Liddle: Hartlepool United

 In August 2006, Liddle joined nearby League Two club Hartlepool United on a free transfer, signed by Danny Wilson.
-He made his debut in a League Cup win at Burnley on 22 August 2006 in central midfield.
-He made a big impression during his first season with Pools and performed well at right-back, centre-half and midfield.
+He made his debut in a League Cup win at Burnley on 22 August 2006 in central defence.
+He made a good impression during his first season with Hartlepool and performed well at right-back, centre-half and midfield.
 He shared the Players' Player of the Year award with Michael Nelson that year as Pools were promoted back to League One at the first attempt.
-He remained a mainstay in the side.
+He remained a mainstay in the side in the following seasons.
 In 2010, Liddle was booked in a game at Leyton Orient, which meant an instant suspension was triggered after collecting his 10th yellow card of the season.
 However, no-one at the club realised he had been cautioned and he played 48 hours later against Brighton & Hove Albion.
 Pools then recognised later he should have not appeared and informed the FA.
-Pools were charged with fielding an ineligible player and deducted 3 points.
-That meant with 1 game of the season to go, they were in a relegation battle, but a draw at Brentford on the final day of the season kept them up.
+Pools were charged with fielding an ineligible player and deducted three points.
+That meant with one game of the season to go, they were in a relegation battle, but a draw at Brentford on the final day of the season kept them up.

 On 13 August 2011, while playing in a home league match against Walsall, Liddle suffered an injury, as his zygomatic bone became fractured in two places.
 He was able to complete the match, which ended in a 1–1 draw.
 However, he was sidelined afterwards.
 For his return to playing, he wore a protective mask.

 On 19 May 2012, it was announced that Liddle was released from Hartlepool United after six years after he rejected a new deal.
 He made 238 appearances for the club during his first spell with the club.